 Gifts for Those Who Love to Cook

-- Large print measuring cups and spoons are very useful for cooks with low vision.
-Here are some ideas about measuring that you can share with your loved ones.
+- Large print tactile measuring cups and spoons are very useful for cooks who are blind or low vision.

-- Peer Advisor Beckie suggests an electronic digital magnifier or a good audiobook.
+- Peer Advisor Beckie Horter suggests gifting good audiobook.

-- Peer Advisor Lynda Lambert suggests books on blindness from the Peers’ Bookshelf Series.
+- Peer Advisor Lynda Lambert suggests books authored by or about living with blindness or low vision.

 Gifts for Those Who Love Arts and Crafts

-- Peer Advisor Audrey suggests an adjustable task lamp for crafters.
+- Peer Advisor Audrey Demmitt suggests an adjustable task lamp for crafters.
 She also recommends other practical items such as boxes, baskets, or organizational containers to store craft supplies.
-You can even share these labeling tips to help your loved ones get started.
+Here are labeling tips — helping you or others mark supplies for easy identification.

-- Read “Setting Up a Craft Area: Some Ideas to Try If You Are Blind or Have Low Vision” for even more ideas.
+- Read “Setting Up a Craft Area: Some Ideas to Try If You Are Blind or Have Low Vision” for more tips.

 Gifts for the Tech Enthusiast